Modern Education Institution

 The changes have been quite significant for the customer and the Makron team because the research has developed and new things have been found.
 Many changes are done consistently.
 "The needs of our customers have developed throughout the years and that’s why we need to develop also," says Tirri.
 "Makron has been a good companion to FiberLaboratory researchers – we keep a good discussion alive continuously which makes us adaptive to changes."

-Since 2005, Makron has gained reputation and knowledge which have lead it from being a designing unit to the only whole delivery partner for FiberLaboratory.
+Since 2005, Makron has gained reputation and knowledge which have lead it from being a designing unit to the only full-scope delivery partner for FiberLaboratory.
 "We want to offer good service – not only deliver mechanical engineering files.
 Our aim is to develop things in collaboration and work together," says Antti Janhunen, Design Manager from Makron Savonlinna.

 New technology units, new discoveries